 At this point the IHO has certified that S-101 is ready for full implementation by the hydrographic community.
 This will entail the need for hydrographic offices to begin production of S-101 data in addition to S-57 data.
 This will mean that the distribution systems are in place and that the OEMs have designed and are selling upgraded ECDIS systems.

 5.3 Steps in implementation

 (to be developed)

-6 Process for developing and implementing other S-100 based product specifications for IHO products and services
+6 Process for developing and implementing other S-100 based product specifications for IHO products and servicesEstablishing the S-100 Test Bed

 (to be developed)